lc-intelligentrobots/lc-intelligentrobots.github.io/index.md

 {% capture text %}

-Our teaching
+We offer courses in the areas of dynamics & control and robotics.

 {%
   include button.html
-  link="projects"
+  link="teaching"
-  text="Browse our projects"
+  text="Browse our teaching"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"